ssmiller25/cloudnativeapp/README.md

-# Civo FastFeedback Demo
+# Cloud Native App Demo

-The code and docs for the Fast Feedback session of [Civo's Devops Bootcamp](https://www.civo.com/blog/devops-bootcamp-2021).
-This is a hard fork of [Google's Microservice Demo](https://github.com/GoogleCloudPlatform/microservices-demo), but modified to build out and run on Civo's infrastructure.
+A full stack cloud native app demo.
+Developed for the Fast Feedback session of [Civo's Devops Bootcamp](https://www.civo.com/blog/devops-bootcamp-2021).
+This is a hard fork of [Google's Microservice Demo](https://github.com/GoogleCloudPlatform/microservices-demo), but modified to build out and run easily on multiple providers.

 ## Prerequisites